 Alan H Hall, M.D. is a board certified Medical Toxicologist and is President and Chief Medical Toxicologist of Toxicology Consulting and Medical Translating Services, Inc., Laramie, Wyoming.
-He is also Clinical Assistant Professor at the Colorado School of Public Health, Denver, Colorado and was formerly Clinical Assistant Professor of Preventive Medicine and Biometrics at the University of Colorado School of Medicine and Assistant Professor of Pediatrics.
-Dr. Hall was formerly Research Assistant Professor in the Division of Medical Toxicology, Department of Emergency Medicine, Texas Tech University Health Sciences Center, El Paso, Texas.
+He is also Clinical Assistant Professor at the Colorado School of Public Health, Denver, Colorado and was formerly Clinical Assistant Professor of Preventive Medicine and Biometrics at the University of Colorado School of Medical Toxicology, Department of Emergency Medicine, Texas Tech University Health Sciences Center, El Paso, Texas.
 He received his undergraduate degree from Indiana University South Bend, South Bend, Indiana from which university he has Division and University-wide Distinguished Alumnus awards.
-He received his Doctor of Medicine degree from the Indiana University School of Medicine, Indianapolis, Indiana.
-Dr. Hall has been in General Practice, trained in Anesthesiology and practiced Occupational and Environmental Medicine and Emergency Medicine.
+He received his Doctor of Medicine degree from the Indiana University School of Medicine, Indiana, Dr. Hall has been in General Practice, trained in Anesthesiology and practiced Occupational and Environmental Medicine and Emergency Medicine.